steven-r/net-bugsnag/README.md

 	protected void Application_Error(object sender, EventArgs e)
         {
-            //  Create a new BugSnag notifier
+            //  Create a new Bugsnag notifier
             BugSnag bs = new BugSnag();

             //  Notify.
 This will get configuration from the web.config